theastroscout/sqlite.js/README.md

 ### .each(match, options, callback)
-Run the SQL query with parameters and calls the callback once for each row
+Runs the SQL query with parameters and calls the callback once for each row

 ```js